inasafe/inasafe-doc/docs/source/general/governance/roles_and_responsibilities.rst

 request that has been prioritised by |BNPB| and |AIFDR| and is being developed by |Linfiniti|.
 See :ref:`road_map` for more details.
-UGM is also conducting an 8 month scoping mission interviewing disaster mangers, scientist, and other stakeholders to devise a priority list for |project_name| in Indonesia.
+UGM is also conducting an 8 month scoping mission interviewing disaster managers, scientist, and other stakeholders to devise a priority list for |project_name| in Indonesia.